palantus/mod-synology/README.md

 mod-synology
 ============

-Ability to browse a Synology NAS for images and videos.
+Server and client code for browsing a Synology NAS

 ## Installation ##